 -

-Use a straw – For iced herbal teas, sipping through a straw reduces direct contact with enamel.
+✅ Use a Straw: For iced herbal teas, use a straw to reduce enamel exposure.

 Balancing Dental Health and Herbal Tea Benefits